How Much Does It Cost To Charge an Electric Car?

 Ready to Make the Switch?

-If you’re on the fence about the average cost to charge an electric car, maybe this guide will help you out.
+If you’re on the fence about the cost to charge an electric car, maybe this guide will help you out.
 You can also get some help from the Department of Energy’s Vehicle Cost Calculator to see your average costs of ownership.
 It’s another handy tool to have in your pocket if you’re looking to make the switch to electric.

 FTC: We use income-earning auto affiliate links.
 Learn more.